Mario2206/laravel_e-commerce/README.md

 ## Start

+* Create your database
 * Create .env file
-* Copy / Paste content from .env.example to .env
+* Copy / Paste content from .env.example to .env and enter your information
 * Run the following commands :

 ```